 When we come to repair your sprinkler system, we’ll do a full diagnosis.
 That’s part of the deal.
 Assuming the solenoid is the problem, these are some of the things we’re likely to do to identify and resolve the issue.

 Sometimes the electric signal is the problem.
 We’ll check the current and resistance to make sure the circuitry is working as it should.
-When the problems are relegated to circuitry, we can find and replace the faulty part.
+When the problems are related to circuitry, we can find and replace the faulty part.
 Often a small part of the whole is the culprit, and the repair isn’t too troubling.
 That said, larger electrical problems can be an issue.
-We can solve those larger problems too.
+Whatever the problem may be, Andy’s can handle it!

 If the problem isn’t electrical, it’s mechanical.
 The best way for us to rapidly diagnose mechanical issues in the solenoid is to take a good look at the valve.
 Sometimes the problem is apparent, and we can get straight to it.
 In other cases, we might need to disassemble, clean, and inspect the inner components of the solenoid.
 This will give us a close look at everything and help us find the faulty part.